ScottishCovidResponse/hugo_source_files/content/docs/data_pipeline/interface/_index.md

   - `always_copy_to_store` specifies whether files that already exist in the local filesystem (files specified in `read: use: cache:`) but not in the `default_data_store` should be copied to the data store (set to `True`) or not (set to `False`, default)
   - Additional fields exist (`remote_repo:`, `local_repo:`, `script_path:`, and `script:`), which will be described later.
 Any other fields will be ignored.

+- `read:` and `write:` provide references to data:
-The `data_product:` (within `read:` and `write:`), `external_object:` (`read:` and `write:`) and `object:` (`read:` only) sections specify metadata subsets that are matched in the read and write processes.
+  - `data_product:` (within `read:` and `write:`), `external_object:` (`read:` and `write:`) and `object:` (`read:` only) specify metadata subsets that are matched in the read and write processes.
 The metadata values may use glob syntax, in which case matching is done against the glob.
-The corresponding `use:` sections contain metadata that is used to update the call metadata before the file access is attempted.
-For reads, a `cache:` may be specified directly, in which case it will be used without any further lookup.
+  - The corresponding `use:` sections contain metadata that is used to update the call metadata before the file access is attempted.
+  - For reads, a `cache:` may be specified directly, in which case it will be used without any further lookup.

-If a write is carried out to a data product where no such `data_product:` entry exists, then a new data product is created with that name in the local namespace, or the patch version of an existing data product is suitably incremented.
+  - If a write is carried out to a data product where no such `data_product:` entry exists, then a new data product is created with that name in the local namespace, or the patch version of an existing data product is suitably incremented.
 The level of incrementation or version number can be explicitly defined by `version:`.
-If a write is carried out to an object that is not a data product and no such `external_object:` entry exists, then a new object is created with no associated external object or data product, and an issue is raised with the object to note the absence of an appropriate reference, referencing the name given in the write API call.
+  - If a write is carried out to an object that is not a data product and no such `external_object:` entry exists, then a new object is created with no associated external object or data product, and an issue is raised with the object to note the absence of an appropriate reference, referencing the name given in the write API call.

+- `version:` can be specified explicitly (*e.g.* `0.1.0` or `0.20210414.0`), by reference (*e.g.* `{VERSION_DATE}`, meaning `0.20210414.0`), or by increment (*i.e.* `{MAJOR}`, `{MINOR}`, or `{PATCH}`).
+If no version is specified, it will be incremented by patch, by default.

 <span style="font-size:14pt; color:red">Note that: at the moment, we haven't ensured that any write will already have its objects synced to the local registry, so we may not know what the current version is.
 Either we need to say that you have to add writes to the config.yaml file, or you need to allow a special version called "patch", "minor" and "major" in the local registry (or "+0.0.1", "+0.1", "+1", so that you can then allow "+2", "+2.0.1", etc.).</span>